 Looking for directions?
 Searching “Riveredge Nature Center” on Google Maps or other services should get you to our nature center, or check out our directions page for printable navigation!
 If you’re visiting Riveredge for a specific program, please note the location of your program may not be the main Riveredge Visitor Center, and may be one of these location of an address listed below (such as Sugarbush House or River Outpost).

-Beginning Monday, November 2 – November 27, the Riveredge Visitor’s Center and Nature Store will be open only on Saturdays from 9:00am – 4:00pm or by appointment.
-All regularly scheduled programming still takes place; program attendees will meet outdoors in the specific location where the Riveredge staff member directs you to meet.
-In the interest of everyone’s safety, anyone entering any building at Riveredge will be asked to wear a mask for the time being.
+Beginning Tuesday, December 1, the Riveredge Visitor’s Center and Nature Store will be open Monday – Friday.
+All regularly scheduled programming takes place; program attendees will meet in the specific location where the Riveredge staff member directs participants to meet.
+In the interest of everyone’s safety, anyone entering any building at Riveredge will be required to wear a mask for the time being.

 Our trails are open every day from dawn to dusk!
 We don’t believe exploration and adventure need a schedule!